As the number of packages we order from the retail giant multiply, the body count from their delivery contractors continue to add up.

 It ceases to be seen that anyone will ever be able to have their day in court with massive company.
 But as for those that have had to deal with the aftermath of their loved ones or themselves being injured, they’re going to continue going after the contracted companies for settlement.
 Some struggle to even afford a lawyer for their case.
 Small companies are going to continue taking the aftermath of the accidents until someone gets them to stop implementing their no fault clause into their contracts.

 Need a Car Accident Personal Injury Lawyer?

-With more than 25 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of professional accident attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
+With more than 30 years representing injury victims in car accidents, truck wrecks, and motorcycle accidents, the experienced team of professional DFW truck accident attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
 If you or your child have sustained injuries because of a car wreck which was not your fault, contact us now for a free and confidential case review.
 Fill out our contact form online, or call (214) 526-7900, and we will get you started on the road to recovery.